artemkalinovsky/pinplace-support/index.md

-# PinPlace Support & Documentation
+# PinPlace Support

 Welcome to the official support site for **PinPlace**, the free, ad-free app for saving, organizing, and exploring your favorite spots.
-This site provides all the information you need—from getting started guides to troubleshooting tips.

 ## Need More Help?